-Lease receivable consists of a governmental lease a building.
+Lease receivable consists of a governmental lease of a solar facility.
 The lease receivable is measured at the present value of lease payments expected to be received during the lease term.

 This receivable is considered 100% collectible and, therefore, does not report an allowance for uncollectibles.